 First off, the hybrid delivery arrangement is no novelty.
 As a variation of the widely used dedicated team (or DDC) engagement model, it has been around and successfully utilized by a relatively small number of IT companies and their clients for quite a long time.

-How does this model work?
+How does an onshore offshore hybrid model work?

 Under the hybrid delivery arrangement, an IT service provider renders all the services that relate to identifying the client’s business needs and designing the solutions to fulfill those needs on the client’s side, i.e. onshore.
 This means that the service provider posts one or a few of their employees to the client’s site.
 As an alternative, they may also handle this part of the development effort from an onshore location where they have a sufficient business presence.